odoo/documentation/discuss/advanced/email_servers.rst

 ============================================================
-How to use my mail server to send and receive emails in Odoo
+How to Use my Mail Server to Send and Receive Emails in Odoo
 ============================================================

 If you are a user of Odoo Online or Odoo.sh...